AntoineBlondon/EternalBlue/markdown/things.md

 ## Postaday

-A series where I post stuff everyday for fun
+A series where I post stuff for fun

 - [today_is_lazy](postaday/today_is_lazy.md)
 - [moments pass](postaday/moments_pass.md)